-On October 26, 2020, Corre Opportunities Qualified Master Fund, LP, and Corre Horizon Fund, LP, filed a complaint in the Chancery Court of the State of Delaware against the Company.
-The complaint alleges that the Company's sale of its Life Sciences business without obtaining the prior consent of the plaintiffs was a breach of the terms of the Series B Preferred Stock.
-The complaint seeks unspecified monetary damages and other relief.
-The Company believes the complaint and allegations to be without merit and intends to vigorously defend itself against these actions.
-The Company is unable at this time to determine whether the outcome of the litigation would have a material impact on the Company's financial position, results of operations, or cash flows.
+On October 26, 2020, Corre Opportunities Qualified Master Fund, LP, and Corre Horizon Fund, LP, (collectively, "Corre Partners") filed a complaint in the Chancery Court of the State of Delaware against the Company.
+The complaint alleged that the Company's sale of its Life Sciences business without obtaining the prior consent of the plaintiffs was a breach of the terms of the Series B Preferred Stock.
+On May 13, 2021, Company entered into a cooperation agreement with Corre Partners.
+In connection with the cooperation agreement, on May 13, 2021, the Company also entered into a settlement agreement with Corre Partners, which resolved the complaint.